icdcdev/qr-generator/README.md

 <img align="left" width="100" height="100" src="https://www.icdc.mx/_nuxt/image/8616fa.png">

-KVPS is a global tool where the information of Dealers and Importers from all over the world and the brands of the VW consortium resides.
-The way in which KVPS information is updated, loaded or deleted is through a COM16 file, and an interface that has existed in Mexico for several years.
+URL QR Generator transforms a URL into a QR code.
+Its function is to redirect users to a web page when the code is scanned.
+It is perfect for marketing materials.

 #

 ## Tech

-KVPS-COM16 uses a number of open source projects to work properly:
+QR Generator uses a number of open source projects to work properly:

 - [React](https://es.react.dev/) - HTML enhanced for web apps!components/pages
 - [Prime React](https://primereact.org/) - great UI boilerplate for modern web apps